-- 1) Cross streets at crossings, never in the middle of the block. - Observe all traffic rules. - 3) Return to school or home directly without stopping to play. - 4) Never accept rides or talk to strangers. - 5) Obey all school patrols. - 6) Walk bike through the parking lot and on school grounds.
+l) Cross streets at crossings, never in the middle of the block.

+- 2) Observe all traffic rules. - 3) Return to school or home directly without stopping to play. - 4) Never accept rides or talk to strangers. - 5) Obey all school patrols. - 6) Walk your bike through the parking lot and on school grounds.